 Nitya Labh is a junior at William & Mary, majoring in International Relations and Economics.
 Previously, Nitya worked as an NGO delegate to the United Nations Commission on the Status of Women and continues to participate in human rights advocacy at the UN.
 Her interests include international law, economic development, and peace and conflict studies.

-Johanna Weech is a senior at William & Mary, majoring in International Relations and Hispanic Studies.
+Johanna Weech is a graduate of William & Mary, with majors in International Relations and Hispanic Studies.
 In addition to her extensive research and teaching experience abroad, most recently in Guatemala and Bosnia & Herzegovina, Johanna has served as a National Security Archive research intern, building a chronology of the 1976-83 Argentine military junta using recently declassified human rights cases.